 By having a specific temperature, you can get rid of bed bug bites quickly.

-Right after completing the steam process, you need to treat your couch with a non-staining solution, which is residual insecticide.
+After completing the steam process, you need to treat your couch with a non-staining solution, residual insecticide.

 JT Eaton Kills Bed Bugs Plus provides you with a safe guarantee for 12 weeks against the bed bugs and bed bugs eggs.